-Some engineering slang words and expressions are downright funny.
-While others you need to know to effectively work in the engineering profession.
+Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

 Engineering slang words and expressions’ list

-A monkey fucking a football: fucking up your work.
-In other words, doing poor quality work.
+A monkey fucking a football: Delivering poor quality work.

 “The work of those contractors is like monkeys fucking a football.”

-As-built: the final set of design drawings for a project.
-In other words, drawings that reflect the field construction.
+As-built: The final set of design drawings for a project, reflecting the finished construction.

-“Request the contractor’s marked-up sheets so we can complete the as-built drawings.”
+“Ask the contractor for their marked-up sheets so we can finalize the as-built drawings.”

-Banker’s hours: short working hours.
-In other words, coming in late and leaving early.
+Banker’s hours: A short workday, starting late and leaving early.

-“Stop wearing a belt and suspenders when you design.”
+“Stop using a belt and suspenders approach in your designs.”

-Busier than a rooster in a hen house: you’re very busy.
+Busier than a rooster in a hen house: Incredibly busy.

 “I’m busier than a rooster in a hen house today.”

-Buzzword compliant: a product that contains the same features held by its competition.
+Buzzword compliant: A product that checks all the boxes by including the same features as its competitors.

-Chip away: working at a problem little by little until you completely solve the problem.
+Chip away: Tackling a problem bit by bit until it’s completely solved.

-“Just chip away at the problem, until you figure out the solution.”
+“Just chip away at the problem until you find the solution.”

-“Remove the coupler before you investigate the piping issue.”
+“Detach the coupler before investigating the piping issue.”

-“We need to cuss and discuss before we decide on this design approach.”
+“We need to cuss and discuss before settling on this design approach.”

-Deadman: a heavy object that acts as an anchor for a wall.
+Deadman: A heavy object serving as an anchor for a wall.

-Dog and pony show: a highly promoted or overblown performance or presentation.
+Dog and pony show: A flashy or overhyped performance or presentation.

-“I’m tired of these dog and pony shows put on by these large corporations.”
+“I’m tired of these dog and pony shows put on by these big corporations.”

-Drop in the bucket: a small part of something.
+Drop in the bucket: A small part of a larger whole.

-“What you’ve designed is only a drop in the bucket of what’s remaining.”
+“What you’ve designed is just the drop in the bucket compared to the remaining work.”

 “There’s a lot of dross in these documents.”

-Engineer’s ink: white-out for correcting mistakes.
-In other words, since engineers make so many mistakes, they need a lot of white-out.
+Engineer’s ink: White-out for correcting mistakes.
+Since engineers make many mistakes, they need their own white-out.

-“Joe had another fat finger error in his final report document.”
+“Joe made another fat finger error in his final report.”

-“FAT testing solutions ensure clients get a finished product they’ll love.”
+“FAT testing ensures clients receive a top-notch finished product.”

-Female connector: a connector attached to a wire, cable, or any piece of hardware.
-It has one or more recessed holes.
-This allows a connector with a plug or extended part, a male connector, to be inserted in snugly.
+Female connector: A connector attached to a wire, cable, or hardware with one or more recessed holes.
+This allows a connector with a plug or extended part, a male connector, to insert in.

-File 13: throw something away.
-To rephrase it, file 13 is a euphemism for the trash bin.
+File 13: To throw something away, as file 13 is a euphemism for the trash bin.

 “Joe, just File 13 it now!”